ykl910/Blackbox-Hackathon/AB_TESTING_GUIDE.md

 - Videos will be titled: "Video A: [your title]" and "Video B: [your title]"
 - Default: "A/B Test Video"

-### 3. Generate and Upload
+### 3. Generate Videos

-1. Click "🎬 Generate & Upload Both Videos"
+1. Click "🎬 Generate Both Videos"
 2. Wait for both videos to generate (this happens in parallel)
-3. Both videos will automatically upload to YouTube
-4. Progress is shown for each video:
+3. Progress is shown for each video:
    - ⏳ Generating...
+   - ✓ Generated

+### 4. Preview and Review

+Once generation is complete:
+- Both videos will display side-by-side
+- You can watch and compare the videos
+- Download either or both videos if desired
+- Review quality before uploading to YouTube

+### 5. Upload to YouTube

+When you're ready to upload:
+1. Click "📺 Upload Both to YouTube"
+2. Both videos will upload in parallel
+3. Progress updates:
    - 📤 Uploading to YouTube...
-   - ✓ Complete
+   - ✓ Uploaded

-### 4. View Comparison
+### 6. View Comparison

 Once both videos are uploaded, you'll see: